-Objective DLI/PAP Due Date Measures

-Strengthening DLI 1: On-going • The Program will not finance

-environmental and Number of subprojects that pose significant

-social management people with environmental risk, and any physical or

-systems access to an economic displacement is expected to be

-improved minor.

-water supply The Program will adopt the measures

-DLI 7: and procedures defined in the

-Number of Environmental Impact Assessment and

-participating Audit Regulations (2005) and as

-districts Amended in 2018, which underscores the

-submitting obligation to screen projects.
-Taking into

-accurate and account that most of the rural water supply

-complete and sanitation projects fall under category C

-sector M&E or B2, project clustering will be applied.

-data Projects requiring an ESIA will not be

-financed under the AF.

-• The EIA regulation and procedure has

-been assessed and found to be compliant

-with PforR principles at the top level but

-needs greater attention on

-implementation procedures.

-• The current process for grievance

-redress and complaint handling needs

-improvement.

-• The Program will strengthen

-environmental management functions of

-core implementing agencies.

-Improvements in this regard will be

-assessed through more regularized

-compliance monitoring, enforcement,
+Objective DLI/PAP Due Date Measures Strengthening environmental and social management systems DLI 1: Number of people with access to an improved water supply DLI 7: Number of participating districts submitting accurate and complete sector M&E data On-going Service of the control of t The Program will not finance subprojects that pose significant environmental risk, and any physical or economic displacement is expected to be minor.
+The Program will adopt the measures and procedures defined in the Environmental Impact Assessment and Audit Regulations (2005) and as Amended in 2018, which underscores the obligation to screen projects.
+Projects requiring an ESIA will not be financed under the AF.
+The EIA regulation and procedure has been assessed and found to be compliant with PforR principles at the top level but needs greater attention on implementation nprocedures.
+The current process for grievance redress and complaint handling needs improvement.
+The Program will strengthen environmental management functions of core implementing agencies.
+Improvements in this regard will be assessed through more regularized compliance monitoring, enforcement, and reporting.